kevins29/kevins29/README.md

-### Hi there my name is kevin,I’m currently studies on in universidad santiago de cali 👋
+### Hi there my name is kevin 👋
+I AM FROM ECUADORIAN NATIONALITY, I’m currently studied on in universidad santiago de cali
 <!--
 **kevins29/kevins29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.